Progress is a huge motivator – and paying attention to your resting heart rate is an excellent way to gauge how your aerobic fitness is improving.

 Note that extensive strength training that aims to increase muscle mass elevates the resting heart rate – especially if the aerobic fitness deteriorates simultaneously.

-As the temperature increases, so does the need to cool the body down.
+As the temperature rises, so does the need to cool the body down.

 In higher temperatures, blood flow is directed closer to the surface of the skin so that blood can be cooled down.
 Your heart beats faster to accelerate your blood circulation and so regulate your body temperature.